Multi-Carrier Agile Phased Array Radar: Introduction

-To overcome the increased hardware complexity of using wideband waveforms, we next develop multi-Carrier AgilE phaSed Array Radar (CAESAR), which combines frequency agility and {\em spatial agility}.
-Specifically, CAESAR selects a small number of carrier frequencies on each pulse and randomly allocates different carrier frequencies among its antenna elements, such that each array element transmits a narrowband constant modulus waveform.
-This approach facilitates the usage of low complexity hardware and avoids envelope fluctuation and power efficiency degradation when using non-linear power amplifiers.
-An illustration of this transmission scheme is depicted in Fig.~\ref{fig:multi-carrier}.
-For each carrier frequency, delicate phase shifts on the corresponding sub-array elements are used to yield a directional transmit beam, allowing to illuminate the tracked target in a similar manner as conventional phased array radar.
-Despite the fact that only a sub-array antenna is utilized for each frequency, the antenna-frequency hopping strategy of CAESAR results in array antenna gain loss and a relatively small performance gap compared to wideband radar equipped with the same antenna array.
-Furthermore, the combined randomization of frequency and antenna allocation can be exploited to realize a dual-function radar communication (DFRC) system \cite{Hassanien2016a,Sturm2011, Ma2018} by embedding digital information into the selection of these parameters.
-We study the application of CAESAR as a DFRC system in a companion paper \cite{Huang2019}, and focus here on the radar and its performance.
+For each carrier frequency, dedicated phase shifts on the corresponding sub-array elements are used to yield a directional transmit beam, allowing to illuminate the tracked target in a similar manner as phased array radar.
+Despite the fact that only a sub-array antenna is utilized for each frequency, the antenna-frequency hopping strategy of \ac{caesar} results in array antenna gain loss and a relatively small performance gap compared to wideband radar equipped with the same antenna array.
+Furthermore, the combined randomization of frequency and antenna allocation can be exploited to realize a \ac{dfrc} system \cite{Hassanien2016a,Sturm2011, Ma2018,Ma2019} by embedding digital information into the selection of these parameters.
+We study the application of \ac{caesar} as a \ac{dfrc} system in a companion paper \cite{Huang2019}, and focus here on the radar and its performance.